ClementineSz/data_mining_allmusic/README.md

 For extracting the html code, we used Beautiful Soup on 3 different url.
 For two of them it was get query and for one it was post query.
 Also, in one of our request, we had to add some request header and form data to make it to work in addition to make it a post.

+**How it works :**
+For running the scraping you have to first running with 'create_database' as parameter and then 'create tables'.
+After that you're all ready to run your script with scrape as parameter.
+You can also choose to insert just the album with the mood you're interested in in adding -m and the mood.